GPUOpen-Tools/ocat/docs/source/usage.rst

 ---------

 Applications can be excluded from DLL-Injection through blacklisting based on the executable name.
 The blacklists, a default and a user blacklist, can be found in ``Documents\OCAT\Config``.
-All processes on the blacklists are not showing the overlay and no captures are created.
-On the first run, OCAT will generate or update the default blacklist and generate a dummy user blacklist.
+The default blacklist is named ``defaultBlackList.txt``.
+The user blacklist that you can edit is called ``userBlackList.txt`` All processes on the blacklists don't show the overlay, and no captures are created.
+On the first run, OCAT will generate or update the default blacklist and generate a dummy user blacklist for you to start editing.
-The user should add executables to the user blacklist to make sure they won't get overwritten when OCAT is updated.
+You should add executables to the user blacklist to make sure they won't get overwritten when OCAT is updated.
 Each line must contain one executable name (case insensitive).

 Logs
 ---------